Can Creditors Take Your Tax Refund and How to Protect It

 The IRS primarily garnishes tax refunds to settle unpaid federal taxes, prioritizing its debts before other creditors.
 Communicating with the IRS can lead to payment plans, helping to prevent garnishments.
 Timely tax payments are essential to protect your federal tax refund from interception.

-If you’re an injured spouse whose joint tax refund has been garnished due to your spouse’s debt, there is a way to protect your portion.
+If you’re an injured spouse whose joint tax refund has been garnished due to your spouse’s debt, resources on stimulus checks and injured spouse relief explain how to protect your portion.
 Filing Form 8379 with the IRS allows you to claim your share of the joint tax refund, ensuring that your financial contribution isn’t unfairly taken to settle your spouse’s obligations.
+When submitting Form 8379, make sure to list the social security numbers in the same order as on the tax return.
+Also, keep in mind that the offset applies to the tax year for which the return was filed.

 Department of Education

 Defaulting on federal student loans can result in the garnishment of your federal tax refund.
+Federal tax refunds may also be offset if you owe federal taxes or owe child support.
 The U.S. Department of Education redirects refunds to cover overdue student loans, ensuring borrowers meet their financial commitments.

 Social Security Administration